elricstorm/rails-for-windows/README.md

 #### *[RubyInstaller, DevKit, and PIK] (http://rubyinstaller.org/)*

-The RubyInstaller project provides a self-contained Windows-based installer that contains a Ruby language execution environment, a baseline set of required RubyGems and extensions, and the full text of the wonderful book, The Book of Ruby.
+The <b>RubyInstaller</b> project provides a self-contained Windows-based installer that houses the Ruby language execution environment, a baseline set of required RubyGems and extensions, and the full text of the wonderful book, The Book of Ruby.
 The Ruby Installer is currently available only for the Windows platform.

+One of the challenges many Ruby on Windows users have is how to easily use native RubyGems from the community such as the rdiscount or curb gems.
+In many cases this isn’t a problem because the extension author has provided a binary gem compatible with the users Ruby environment.
+In other cases, only the extension source code is available in the gem and the user is expected to have a “sane” environment installed and configured in order to build and use the native gem.
+A “sane” environment typically means a system with make, gcc, sh and similar *nix build tools installed.

+This expectation of a “sane” build environment is not always true for Windows users and is the primary reason why the DevKit was created.
+The DevKit, based upon MSYS and MinGW components, is an easy-to-install and easy-to-use solution for quickly setting up a “sane” build environment, enabling you to use most native RubyGems developed by the Ruby community.

+The <b>DevKit</b> is used to build MRI Ruby and the required dependencies needed to deliver the RubyInstaller for Windows.
+Many community members also use the DevKit as their “foundation” toolkit for building other native software.
+The DevKit is currently available for download as a self-extracting archive and a Windows installer is in development.

+<b>Pik</b> is a tool to manage multiple versions of ruby on Windows.
+It can be used from the Windows command
+line (cmd.exe), Windows PowerShell, or Git Bash.

 #### *[Rails Examples and Tutorials] (http://railsapps.github.io/)*